ryerson-ggl/tutorial-express-leaflet/README.md

 browserify webmap.js -o public/javascripts/webmap.js
 ```

-For convenience, we can add the browserify bundling command under `scripts -> build` in the file `package.json`:
+For convenience, we can add the browserify bundling command under `scripts: build` in the file `package.json` (saving after you add this code):

 ```json
 {